Geetha63/MS-Teams-Scripts/Call Quality Dashboard Report/README.md

 # Description

-Script will provide total stream count including audio, video, appsharing for provided start time and end time, CQD report of given time
+The script will provide total stream count including audio, video, app sharing for provided start time and end time, CQD report of a given time

 PowerShell should be more than 3.0 version

 # Example

-##### Example 1 for total steram count including audio, video, appsharing
+##### Example 1 for total stream count including audio, video, app sharing

 ![Example](https://github.com/Geetha63/MS-Teams-Scripts/blob/master/Images/CQD-Example.png)

-##### Example 2 for CQD report of given time (DD-MM-YYYY(Ex:31-03-2020)
+##### Example 2 for CQD report of the given time (DD-MM-YYYY(Ex:31-03-2020)

 Start Date: 1-10-2020